graphsense/graphsense-python/docs/AddressesApi.md

     api_instance = addresses_api.AddressesApi(api_client)
     currency = "btc" # str | The cryptocurrency code (e.g., btc)
     address = "addressA" # str | The cryptocurrency address
-    include_tags = False # bool | Whether to include the first page of tags.
-Use the respective /tags endpoint to retrieve more if needed. (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try:
         # Get the entity of an address
         api_response = api_instance.get_address_entity(currency, address)
-        pprint(api_response)
-    except graphsense.ApiException as e:
-        print("Exception when calling AddressesApi->get_address_entity: %s\n" % e)

-    # example passing only required values which don't have defaults set
-    # and optional values
-    try:
-        # Get the entity of an address
-        api_response = api_instance.get_address_entity(currency, address, include_tags=include_tags)
         pprint(api_response)
     except graphsense.ApiException as e:
         print("Exception when calling AddressesApi->get_address_entity: %s\n" % e)